 So, how are facility managers dealing with this process?
 For the most part, not very well.
-There are several key factors involved in orchestrating a successful multi-phase, multi-building, and multi-bid campus project.
+There are several key factors involved in orchestrating a successful multi-phase, multibuilding, and multi-bid campus project.
 In order to achieve these benefits, a master plan has to be identified for the campus that includes the short-term and long-term design criteria and procurement methods.
 The current method of contracting building projects has to be adapted to the master plan of the campus.
+Let's look at the way buildings are bid and built now.
+Figure 1 shows the typical contracting process.